scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 **Links**
 There are three types of links in SCION: core links, parent-child links, and peering links.

-- A *core link* can only exist between two core ASes.
+- A **core link** can only exist between two core ASes.
-- A *parent-child link* requires that at least one of the two connected ASes is a non-core AS.
+- A **parent-child link** requires that at least one of the two connected ASes is a non-core AS.
 ASes with a parent-child link usually belong to the same entity or have a provider-customer relationship.
-- A *peering link* also includes at least non-core AS.
+- A **peering link** also includes at least non-core AS.
 A peering link exists between ASes with a (standard or paid) relationship.

 Figure 1 shows a high-level overview of the SCION network structure:

-!{{SCIONnetwork}}

-!(SCIONnetwork.pdf)
+!(SCIONnetwork.svg)

 |